energinet-singularity/dlr-parser/README.md

 ````bash
 docker run -v dlr-files:/data/ -e KAFKA_IP=192.1.1.1:9092 -e KAFKA_TOPIC=test -e FILE_NAME=testname.csv -it --rm dlr-parser:latest
 ````
 The container will now be running interactively and you will be able to see the log output.
 To create a file, you will have to supply data to the consumed topic.
 This can be done by another container streaming data to the broker, or manually from another small python script.
-Remember to use the structure of the input data, see #markdown-header-Kafka-messages-/-Input.
+Remember to use the structure of the input data, see section Kafka messages / Input.

 ## Help